k3tchup/google_drive_sync/readme.md

 [ ] there are instances when folders with the same name just inherit the same id when a few folder is crated with the same name.  need to debug this.

-[x] version handling so we don't transfer files we don't need to.   there are version numbers in the metadata

-[x] subscribe to change notifications provided by Google drive

 [ ] figure out why there are duplicate files with the same name and hash.  something to do with change sets.

 [ ] store the token.json contents in a key vault

 [ ] move the local database cache and other variable data into the user's home directory

-[x] logging
-- will need some improvement as we get going

 [ ] better error handling

-[x] settings managed in a config file

 [ ] bandwidth management
 - the google modules call http2 classes.  can we just set limits there?